 Bedrooms one and two, the den and sitting room will all get new flooring.
-The existing subflooring will be repaired, levelled and rebuilt where needed before new solid timber overlay boards are laid over 19mm structural particle board sheets.
+The existing subfloor structure will be repaired, levelled and rebuilt before new solid timber overlay boards are laid over 19mm structural particle board sheets.

-3. Rain didn't eventuate and the lot was unpacked and stacked inside to acclimatise for the next year while I finish the subfloors and walls etc. The room has been kept dark to avoid discolouration of the exposed timber before it is laid.
+The lot was unpacked and stacked inside to acclimatize for the next year, or two or three or four, while I finish the subfloors and walls etc. The room has been kept dark to avoid discolouration of the exposed timber before it is laid.

 There are six exterior windows plus two that were originally exterior and are now interior (looking into the main entrance hall).
 With the restoration, I have started with the three under the southern verandah because they are in the best condition and under cover.
 This will provide a gradual learning experience and hopefully avoid major and/or costly mistakes being made.